DataDog/dd-sdk-reactnative/docs/hybrid_applications.md

     implementation "com.datadoghq:dd-sdk-android-webview"
 ```

-On iOS, add the Datadog iOS SDKs to your dependencies in your `ios/Podfile` to use it in Objective C files:
+On iOS, add the Datadog iOS SDKs to your dependencies in your `ios/Podfile` to use in Objective C files:

 ```ruby
 # Make sure the version matches the one from node_modules/@datadog/mobile-react-native/DatadogSDKReactNative.podspec